Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 \begin{rmk} The constants $\eta, \sigma > 0$, presumed small throughout this article, are present to ensure that $\alpha(\epsilon)$ is bounded away from $\{0,1\}$.
 Note that we do not obtain a statement for every sufficiently small $\epsilon$, but only for a set $E_{\eta}$, which features an $O(\eta)$ loss in the sense given above.
 However, the methods used to prove Theorem~\ref{thm.intro} allow for $|1-\alpha| \ep^{-0.01}>1$ or $|\alpha| \ep^{-0.01}>1$, with only minor adjustments.
 Understanding what happens when say $|1-\alpha| \ll \ep^{2}$ or $|\alpha| \ll \ep^{2}$, is an interesting open problem (see Section~\ref{cosmo.intro} and \ref{holo.intro}). \end{rmk}

 We will now discuss the relations between Theorem~\ref{thm.intro}, Problem~\ref{PbI} and Problem~\ref{PbII}.
 The following paragraphs provide short summaries of the subsequent sections in the introduction.
-One of the main features is the existence of a \emph{Kasner inversion}: we provide the first rigorous example of a spacetime in which \textbf{an unstable Kasner regime forms dynamically, and then disappears under Kasner inversion}.
+One of the main features is the existence of a \emph{Kasner bounce}: we provide the first rigorous example of a spacetime in which \textbf{an unstable Kasner regime forms dynamically, and then disappears under the Kasner bounce}.

 \paragraph{Differences and connections with non-hairy black holes} The hairy black holes of Theorem~\ref{thm.intro} and the uncharged-matter ones from \cite{VDM21} have a spacelike singularity $\mathcal{S}=\{r=0\}$ and no Cauchy horizon (see Section~\ref{non-hairy.intro}) and, in that, differ globally from the non-hairy black holes corresponding to Conjecture~\ref{conj.BH} (compare Figure~\ref{Fig1} and Figure~\ref{Penrose_simplified}).
 However, the domain of dependence property (in two-ended black holes\footnote{The differences between one-ended and two-ended black holes in Figure~\ref{Fig1} will be elaborated upon in Section~\ref{non-hairy.intro}.
 For now, let us note that the \emph{appearance of the spacelike singularity}, i.e.\ $\mathcal{S}\neq \emptyset$, crucially depends on whether the black hole is one-ended or two-ended \cite{r0}.
 However, numerics indicate that the quantitative behavior near the spacelike singularity is similar in the one or two ended case.}) shows that the spacelike singularity $\mathcal{S}$ in non-hairy black holes can arise from initial data that is locally similar to the data of Theorem~\ref{thm.intro}, see Figure~\ref{construction}.
 Therefore, our new theorem on hairy black holes may also dictate the qualitative behavior of the spacelike singularity $\mathcal{S}$ inside the \emph{non-hairy black holes} of Conjecture~\ref{conj.BH} (see Section~\ref{non-hairy.intro} for a discussion).
 Lastly, our proof opens the door to studying spacelike singularity beyond the spatially homogeneous case in subsequent works -- notably in spherical symmetry -- see Open Problem~\ref{open1}.